lukfor/rsq-browser/docs/getting-started.md

 If your array is not in this list, we recommend to use the array, which is most similar with regard to the number of genotyped variants.

-Metadata about the genotyping arrays is provided [here](#calculation-of-performance-scores).
+Metadata about the genotyping arrays is provided [here](./data-sources.md).

+We aim to extend the reference data to include more genotyping arrays in the future.

 #### Which genes are you interested in?
 (Enter one gene per line)